mfe-/Get.the.solution.ImageCore/Readme.md

 The project [filerenamer](https://www.mycsharp.de/wbb2/thread.php?threadid=115600) (done with WPF) is the predecessor of resize image.
 The idea of filerenamer was to rename mass images using the "date taken" attribute of the file.
 The next step was to resize images according to the users preferences.

-At the time, the app was created, UWP was the new thing despite its restrictions (file system, file explorer integration).
+At the time the app was created, UWP was the new and popular despite its restrictions (file system, file explorer integration).
 The app started with a single UWP project and grew over time.
 It took advantage of the new UWP features and the .NET Standard to make it easy to port the app to Xamarin.Forms.

-The [FileRenamer](https://www.microsoft.com/de-at/p/file-renamer/9nblggh4rkqt?rtc=1) was ported meanwhile to UWP.
+Since then [FileRenamer](https://www.microsoft.com/de-at/p/file-renamer/9nblggh4rkqt?rtc=1) was ported to UWP.